HuygensING/TAG/TAG-diff/README.md

 ## How does it work?

 1. **Tokenisation**.
 The input XML file is parsed and tokenised on whitespace.
 This results in a list of Token objects.
 We distinguish TextTokens and ElementTokens.
 Each Token object contains a string of characters.
-2. **First aligment**.
-The TextTokens and the ElementTokens are aligned based on their content.
+2. **aligment**.
+The TextTokens and the ElementTokens are aligned firstly based on their type (text or element) and secondly on their content (textual or label in case of element).
 The alignment produces a list of Segment objects.
 Each Segment contains tokens from both witnesses, and it knows whether these tokens are a "match" or a "replacement".
-3. **Second alignment**.
-The Tokens within the Segments marked with "replacement" (i.e. the Tokens that are not considered a match) are aligned again.
-This time the program looks only at their type.
 For now we distinguish three different types: "text", "punctuation", and "XML element".
 This operation also produces a list of Segment objects.
-4. **Tree building**.
-The two lists of Segments are merged.
-Based on this latest list of Segments, the program builds a tree.
-Each Segment object is a node in the tree.

-The tree can be used for further processing.
+The segments can be used for further processing.

 ## Example of how to use the library